wiizzl/nixos-dotfiles/README.md

 ```

 > [!TIP]
-> You will need to explore the configuration to understand how to add your own things
+> You will need to explore the configuration to understand how to add your own things.

 ### 3. Generate hardware-configuration.nix and move it yo your host

 > [!NOTE]
-> You can skip this step if you are not on NixOS
+> You can skip this step if you are not on NixOS.

 ```sh
 nixos-generate-config # You probably need to sudo it